yuizho/repo-insights/README.md

 Commands:
-  pr-metrics         This command allows you to get merged PR metrics of a... release-frequency  This command allows you to get a release frequency...
+  pr-metrics         This command allows you to get merged PR metrics of a... releases  This command allows you to get a releases data of a...
 ```

 ### pr-metrics